About the Garden

 Neighborhood Beautification with Neighbors Naturescaping

-The 2020 St. Louis Urban Gardening Symposium has been postponed until 2021.
+The 2023 St. Louis Urban Gardening Symposium was June 10th!

 VISIT US